 William J. Larkin, Jr., R-C, is now in his 36th year in the New York State Legislature, having served in the Assembly from 1979-1990.
 He was first elected to the New York State Senate in November 1990, defeating the incumbent by a wide margin.
 His Senate district includes in Orange County, the city of Newburgh and the towns of Blooming Grove, Chester, Cornwall, Crawford, Highlands, Monroe, Montgomery, New Windsor, Newburgh, and Woodbury; in Rockland County, the towns of Haverstraw and Stony Point; and in Ulster County, the towns of Plattekill, Marlborough.

-In 2015, Senator Larkin was reappointed to the position of Majority Whip for the Senate Majority Conference and was reappointed to the Senate Standing Committees previously listed.
+In 2015, Senator Larkin was appointed to the position of Assistant Majority Leader for House Operations for the Senate Majority Conference and was reappointed to the Senate Standing Committees previously listed.
 He was appointed to the new Senate Task Force on Workforce Development and was reappointed to serve on the Senate Select Committee on Libraries.

 In 2013, Senator Larkin was appointed to the position of Republican Conference Whip for the Senate Republican Conference.
 He was also assigned to serve on the following Senate Standing Committees: Corporations, Authorities & Commissions; Finance; Health; Insurance; Rules; Transportation; Veterans, Homeland Security & Military Affairs.

 In 2011, Senator Larkin was appointed to the Senate leadership position of Majority Whip for the Senate Majority Conference and was assigned to serve on the above Senate Standing Committees.